-Our First Day School program for children ages 5-13 provides an opportunity to learn about Quakerism, explore their understanding and beliefs about God, and connect with each other and the Meeting community.
-Children sit for the first 20 minutes in meeting for worship and then go to their classes.
-Class time typically involves a story for younger children or lesson for older children, discussion, and a game or craft activity.
-Classes conclude at the same time as worship after which children rejoin their families.
-There are two age groups of approximately 5-8 and 9-13.
+Our First Day (Sunday) School program for children ages 5-13 provides an opportunity to learn about Quakerism, explore their understanding and beliefs about the divine, and connect with each other and the Meeting community.
+Children sit for the first 20 minutes in Meeting for Worship, and then go to their First Day School (FDS) group.
+Group activities typically involve a story for younger children or lesson for older children, discussion, and a game or craft activity.
+The FDS group concludes at the same time as worship, after which children rejoin their families.
+The size of the group will depend on children attending each First Day (Sunday).